Does your child struggle to access healthcare, such as doctor, dentist or hospital appointments?

 If you would like more information, or would like to book a one to one appointment, please use the form on the One To One page of this website.

-Resources for Parents and Carers in case your child/ young person needs to access healthcare during the Coronavirus crisis
+Resources for Parents and Carers in case your child/ young person needs to access healthcare

 It is a good idea to make a “Healthcare Passport” for your child, that they can take with them whenever they need to go to the doctors or into hospital.